-So yes, it’s normal to feel some discomfort – especially in the days following each visit to the dentist where your brace is adjusted.
+So yes, it’s normal to feel some discomfort – especially in the days following each visit to the dentist or orthodontist where your brace is adjusted.
 There’s a chance you may also experience some irritation to your cheek tissue, which can lead to mouth sores.

 - Take over-the-counter painkillers to ease any soreness and aches

 - Eat soft foods such as soup, eggs, pasta, mashed potato and yoghurt if you experience discomfort when biting

 - Use orthodontic wax to cover any brackets or wires that are irritating your mouth